GACC stifles Norfolk Catholic to win district C2-2 final

 “I knew as a team that we could do it.
 Going through this season with this team, I knew that we were able to pull through,” senior Livia Hunke said.
 “I can’t wait to go to state with my teammates.”

-Hunke led the Bluejays with 14 points, including a team-best four three-pointers.
+Hunke led the Bluejays with 14 points, including a team-best four 3-pointers.

-It was the defense, however, that helped Guardian Angels assert themselves early on.
+It was the defense, however, that helped Guardian Angels assert itself early on.
 The Bluejays forced eight Norfolk Catholic turnovers in the first quarter alone and would force 22 the entire game.

-Less than a minute later, Sophia Hass countered with a three pointer, giving the Bluejays a 26-12 advantage heading into the break.
+Less than a minute later, Sophia Hass countered with a 3-pointer, giving the Bluejays a 26-12 advantage heading into the break.

-Four points from Yosten and a three by Kalea Fischer finally got Norfolk Catholic’s offense going in the third quarter.
-Even then, Guardian Angels was able to stay a few steps ahead getting early buckets underneath from four different players.
+Four points from Yosten and a 3 by Kalea Fischer finally got Norfolk Catholic’s offense going in the third quarter.
+Even then, Guardian Angels was able to stay a few steps ahead, getting early buckets underneath from four different players.

-Hunke added another three with four seconds left and would score each of the Bluejays’ five points in the fourth.
+Hunke added another 3 with four seconds left and would score each of the Bluejays’ five points in the fourth.

 “They’re a well-coached team.
 They’re very athletic,” Bluejays coach Jerry Stracke said of Norfolk Catholic.
 “You’ve got to give them a lot of credit for coming down here and pushing us.”